-The Galah can be easily identified by its rose-pink head, neck and underparts, with paler pink crown, and grey back, wings and undertail.
+The Galah can be easily identified by its rose-pink head, neck and underparts, with a paler pink crown, and grey back, wings and undertail.
 Birds from the west of Australia have comparatively paler plumage.
-Galahs have a bouncing acrobatic flight, but spend much of the day sheltering from heat in the foliage of trees and shrubs.
+Galahs have a bouncing acrobatic flight, but spend much of the day sheltering from the heat in the foliage of trees and shrubs.
 Huge noisy flocks of birds congregate and roost together at night.

 34 - 36 centimetres in length and weighs approximately 338 grams.

-Seeds of grasses, nuts, berries and cultivated crops are eaten, making these birds agricultural pests in some areas.
+The diet of the Galah includes seeds of grasses, nuts, berries and cultivated crops are eaten, making these birds agricultural pests in some areas.

-The Galah is found in large flocks in a variety of timbered habitats, usually near water.
+Found in large flocks in a variety of timbered habitats, usually near water.

 Galahs form permanent pair bonds, although a bird will take a new partner if the other one dies.
 The nest is a tree hollow or similar location, lined with leaves.
 The female will produce 3 - 4 eggs.
 Both sexes incubate the eggs and care for the young.
-There is high chick mortality in Galahs, with up to 50% of chicks dying in the first six months.
+There is high chick mortality in Galahs, with up to 50% of chicks dying in the first 6 months.